radish-es/opensourcelaw/content/courses/Property/admin/schedule.md

 ### [Week 3 (Sept 27/29)](../../readings/week3)

-**Practicing the Method** - In this final week of Unit 1, we will practice applying to method for analyzing common law arguments in previous weeks.
+**Practicing the Analysis** - In this final week of Unit 1, we will practice applying to method for analyzing common law arguments in previous weeks.
 Our case study here, a case called *Moore*, takes us back to an initial question about property and one's body from Week 1.